17 March Barnes Music Festival

 Manuel De Falla Concerto for Harpsichord

-Peter Facer oboe, tbc clarinet, Thomas Hancox flute, Jacki Shave violin, Caroline Dearnley cello (Members of Britten Sinfonia) Pawel Siwczal, harpsichord & artistic director
+Peter Facer oboe, Benjamin Mitchell clarinet, Thomas Hancox flute, Jacki Shave violin, Caroline Dearnley cello, Pawel Siwczak, harpsichord & artistic director

 Auspiciously absent at the start, the harpsichord is introduced with music by Purcell in an arrangement that links its celebrated past to the present.
 Héloïse Werner then approaches the instrument, quite literally, with care and curiosity before diving in to discover and explore the very nature of this ‘beautiful object’ in her distinct style.
 Dodgson‘s Sonata for Four has a serenade-like character.
 Its harmonies are piquant and characterful, and – unusually for a modern chamber work – it is consistently tuneful.
 With the last movement especially Dodgson guides us back towards the time of the harpsichord’s height of fame, and we chose an Ummeasured Prelude by a French Baroque composer De La Guerre to really show off the harpsichord in all its Baroque beauty.